 Maddy Grant is a Brisbane based circus performer, clown and physical theatre artist.
-Her background is Fringe Theatre and performance art, she started her circus training 8 years ago during an early mid-life crisis.
 Her work is best characterised as surreal, and frequently involves disagreements with inanimate objects and a lot of loud noises.
 She was a member of the Vulcana Womens Circus ensemble, appearing in the work Inertia which was performed at the Wonderland festival (2016) and the National Circus Festival (2017).
 She co-wrote, co-produced and appeared in Resting Bitch Face at the Wonderland Festival (2017).
 She is a founding member of the clown group Product Display Unit (2018), and has performed as a solo artists at festivals and Cabarets in and around South East Qld since 2014.
-She is currently producing and creating a new group show for the Anywhere Theatre festival 2019 called Dwell.
+In 2019 she has produced and appeared in Dwell, and performed in Niflhel and Nautical But Nice doing roving character clown work.

 Jay and Felix